-- Submitting someone else's work, such as published sources in part or whole, as your own without giving credit to the source - Turning in purchased papers or papers from the Internet written by someone else - Representing another person's artistic or scholarly works such as musical compositions, computer programs, photographs, drawings, or paintings as your own - Helping others plagiarize by giving them your work taking exams.
-Students must produce work that is theirs alone, recognizing the importance of thinking for themselves and learning independently, when that is the nature of the assignment.
-Adhering to the Code of Honor for the purposes of academic honesty promotes an essential skill that goes beyond the school environment.
-Honesty and integrity are useful and valuable traits impacting one's life.
+- Submitting someone else's work, such as published sources in part or whole, as your own without giving credit to the source - Turning in purchased papers or papers from the Internet written by someone else - Representing another person's artistic or scholarly works such as musical compositions, computer programs, photographs, drawings, or paintings as your own - Helping others plagiarize by giving them your work

 All stakeholders have a responsibility in maintaining academic honesty.
 Educators must provide the tools and teach the concepts that afford students the knowledge to understand the characteristics of cheating and plagiarism.
-Parents must support their students in making good decisions relative to completing coursework assignments and